eclipse-tractusx/puris/docs/user/User_Guide.md

 The user can find a specific material by using the search bar.
 The user can search through the materials using the material name or number.
 By default, it will be searching in any (incoming and outgoing) material direction.
 The user can choose a specific direction with the “Direction” dropdown.
 By using the “Direction” dropdown menu the user can chose to narrow their search to view incoming materials, outgoing materials or both.
 The “Direction” dropdown can also be used to list all incoming or outgoing materials by leaving the search bar empty.

-The user can further sort the materials by model number, material name, days of supply, direction and when they were last updated by clicking on the appropriate headers of the table.
+The user can further sort the materials by material number, material name, days of supply, direction and when they were last updated by clicking on the appropriate headers of the table.
 The user can select a material by clicking on it.
 This will open the Materials Detail View.

 ## Materials detail view